Jabra Elite Active 75t are the definitive go-to earbuds for working out and sports.

 If you think about it, there has to be some kind of price to pay for hearing your surroundings.
 Higher background noise is just a side-effect you have to accept.

-And does its job of making you aware for the cost of diminishing the music listening experience.
+The HearThrough mode gives you better awareness for the cost of diminishing your listening experience.

 Typical Bluetooth 5.0 performance with roughly 33ft (10m) range and reliable signal over 1 wall.

 While other aspects of the Jabra Elite Active 75t are generally better than average, the wireless connectivity is average.